You know, it's not all health care in Washington nowadays.

 In tracking down the goings-on of your local congressional reps, I found that they've also been wrestling over everything from higher credit-card rates for you to higher salaries for themselves.

-Nobel Prize and campaign foolishness aplenty.
+We've also got debates about debt, fights over the Nobel Prize and campaign foolishness aplenty.

 So let's get started.